Welcome to EM SC 240!

 The layout is pretty straightforward:

 - In Module 1, you will have a number of readings/videos/website content to go through.
-A quiz based on this content must be completed by Thursday of that week.
+A quiz based on this content must be completed each week (see the Course Calendar for due dates).
 You can take as long as you want on these quizzes, but they must be completed by the due date/time.
 You will also have a journal entry and/or discussion board post due each week.

 - In Module 2, you will read, view, and/or listen to a number of media selections.
-You will engange in dicussion boards in which you will analyze the content of the artifacts, and will write journal entries.
+You will engage in discussion boards in which you will analyze the content of the artifacts, and will write journal entries.

 - In Module 3, you will read approximately half the book each week for the first two weeks.
 You will take a quiz based on the content, designed to make sure that you are reading the book.
 This quiz will be timed.
 You will also have a journal entry and/or discussion board for these weeks.
 You will also engage in a discussion about the material with other members of the class.
 You also have a self-reflection paper due at the end of the module.
 Your initial proposal for your final project is due at the end of this lesson.

-- In Module 4, you will watch the movie, take a quiz, and write a journal entry and/or discussion board.
+- In Module 4, you will watch the movie and write a journal entry and/or discussion board.
 Your final project (a group project) is due at the end of Module 4.

 - There is one week after Module 4, in which you will critique each other's final project and respond to the critiques.